reihu/schemaInject/README.md

      * deletes all unknown indices (as they don't affect the data itself) You can nevertheless set the `delete` attribute to true for fields and tables you want to delete explicitly.

-schemaInject will...
+schemaInject...
- * not do anything unless it can read all of the specified schema files
+ * won't do anything unless it can read all of the specified schema files
- * also refuse to work if it found no tables in the schema.xml
+ * also refuses to work if it found no tables in the schema.xml
+ * only acts on tables that have the given `prefix`.
+As this prefix defaults to `""`, all tables will be used unless a prefix is specified explicitly
+ * won't delete any data unless you explicitly set `nodelete` to false
+ * can be used with ORMs like jOOQ that don't modify the database schema
+ * should be
+ * likes SQL
- *
+ * needs a better name...

 Schema file/folder: